Ayako Sono: Life and career

+Politics

-After the death of Ryoichi Sasakawa, one of the biggest rightist leaders, Sono took over his position as the head of the Nippon Foundation, whose funds come from 3 percent of the profits of the boat races all over Japan.
-As the chairperson, she had focused on welfare and assistance of undeveloped countries, until 30 June 2005, when her term of office finally expired after nine and a half years.
+After the death of Ryoichi Sasakawa, one of the biggest rightist leaders, Sono took over his position as the head of the Nippon Foundation in 1996.
+The foundation's funds come from 3 percent of the profits of the boat races all over Japan.
+As the chairperson, she focused on welfare and assistance of undeveloped countries, until 30 June 2005, when her term of office finally expired after nine and a half years.
 The position of the foundation chairman was taken over by Yohei Sasakawa.

-She founded an NGO named “Kaigai-senkyosha-katsudo-enjo-koenkai” (JOMAS: Japan Overseas Missionaries Assistance Society) to help Japanese missionaries devoting their lifetime in foreign countries.